eddoyang/Momentum/README.md

 ## About

-Momentum is a hobby/learning project that lets you add, complete, and remove tasks, with a focus on hour-by-hour deadline ordering.
+Momentum is a personal/learning project that lets you add, complete, and remove tasks, with a focus on hour-by-hour deadline ordering.
 The app sorts tasks by their closest upcoming deadline so the next thing you need to work on is always front and center.

 As a university student, procrastination is a problem that I see almost every student face for exams, assignments, and projects.
-I wanted to build an app to learn and experience full-stack developing, but I also wanted this app to be useful to myself and my peers.
+I wanted to build an app to learn and experience full-stack developing.
+However, I also wanted this app to be useful to myself and my peers.

-Personally, typing out homework lists or making clunky excel sheets felt impractical, and I wanted a simple, yet modern, way of keeping track of my deadlines.
+Personally, typing out homework lists or making clunky excel sheets felt impractical.
+I wanted a simple, yet modern, way of keeping track of my deadlines.
-My solution was Momentum -  an effortless way to ensure you never miss a deadline and keep you motivated on your tasks.
+My solution was Momentum -  an effortless way to ensure you never miss a deadline.

 ## Features